calli-eve/eve-pi/README.md

 # Callis PI tool

 Simple tool to track your PI planet extractors.
-Login with your characters and hit refresh.
+Login with your characters and enjoy the PI!

+Any questions, feedback or suggestions are welcome at [EVE PI Discord](https://discord.gg/MDapvGyw)

 ## [Avanto hosted PI tool](https://pi.avanto.tk)